halaAlAli34/MedGuardAI/README.md

 - **Auth & roles** — Register as a patient and as a caregiver (two accounts, two browsers/incognito windows).
 Confirm you can log in/out and that a caregiver sees a "no patient selected" state until linked.
 - **Add a medication** — As the patient, go to Medications → Add medication.
 Add Warfarin 5mg once daily, then Aspirin 81mg once daily.
 After the second save you should see a toast that a new interaction was flagged.
 - **Interaction engine** — Go to Interactions.
 You should see a Warfarin + Aspirin card with a Severe badge.
 Matching is case-insensitive in either direction — try `warfarin` (lowercase) and `ASPIRIN` (uppercase) as a second test.
 - **AI Risk Explainer** — Tap the interaction card to expand it.
-With `ANTHROPIC_API_KEY` set, you'll see a generated explanation + 3–4 doctor questions after a short loading state, cached so it won't regenerate on next load.
+With `GEMINI_API_KEY` set, you'll see a generated explanation + 3–4 doctor questions after a short loading state, cached so it won't regenerate on next load.
 Without a key, you'll see the static reference description and a note that AI is unavailable.
 - **AI Prescription Scanner** — Go to Scan a Label, upload a photo of any pill bottle/prescription label.
 With an API key set, fields pre-fill with a confidence indicator; without one, you're prompted to enter fields manually.
 Either way, nothing saves until you tap Confirm & save.
 - **Caregiver mode** — As the patient, go to Caregivers → Generate invite code.
 Log in as the caregiver, go to Caregivers, paste the code into Link patient.
 Switch to the caregiver's dashboard and use the patient switcher to view the patient's data.
 Confirm a view-permission caregiver cannot edit/delete medications (buttons hidden, and the API rejects edits with 403).
 - **Doctor-visit report** — Go to Doctor Report → Download PDF report.
 Confirm it lists current medications and active flagged interactions with their AI explanations/doctor questions and the "AI-generated — not medical advice" framing.